Closest Off-Campus match

 Kennedy writes college romance with humor and genuine emotion.
 Logan is a golden retriever in human form, Grace has real reasons for her walls, and the friend group dynamics are as important as the central romance.
 The hockey setting adds structure and camaraderie.

-What makes it work is that Logan's mistake feels real.
+It works because that Logan's mistake feels real.
 It's not a manufactured misunderstanding; he genuinely screwed up.
 His apology and redemption arc require actual effort, vulnerability, and change.
 Grace doesn't cave easily, making the reconciliation feel earned.

 A college hockey star screws up spectacularly and has to earn his way back